Soft photon bremsstrahlung at next-to-leading power: Introduction

 \section{Introduction}

 There are plans for a new multipurpose detector at the Large Hadron Collider (LHC) as a follow-up to the present ALICE experiment \cite{Adamova:2019vkf}.
 In the rich physics program that would be enabled by this upgrade, the possibility to measure ultra soft photons at very low transverse momentum is particularly attractive.
-In fact, new measurements of the photon bremsstrahlung could shed light on a long-standing discrepancy between the theoretical predictions and the observed soft photon spectra emitted in hadronic decay channels \cite{Chliapnikov:1984ed, EHSNA22:1991sdp, SOPHIEWA83:1992czx, WA91:1997cnv, Belogianni:2002ic, Belogianni:2002ib, DELPHI:2005yew, DELPHI:2007nmh, DELPHI:2010cit, Wong:2014ila}.
-In this program, it is crucial to have reliable and highly precise theoretical predictions.
+In fact, measurements of soft photon spectra have been undertaken by many experiments over the last couple of decades, motivated by a clean theoretical picture of photon emissions.
+Yet, to this day the results of the measurements remain not understood, as yields of soft photons produced together with hadrons show significant excess above theoretical predictions \cite{Chliapnikov:1984ed, EHSNA22:1991sdp, SOPHIEWA83:1992czx, WA91:1997cnv, Belogianni:2002ic, Belogianni:2002ib, DELPHI:2005yew, DELPHI:2007nmh, DELPHI:2010cit, Wong:2014ila}.
+In the light of this outstanding discrepancies, and future measurements planned at the LHC, one needs to scrutinize the theoretical predictions used to compare with data.

 The theoretical foundations of soft boson emissions have a long history that have continued to attract attention until recent days \cite{Gell-Mann:1954wra, Low:1958sn, Weinberg:1965nx, Burnett:1967km, Bell:1969yw, Cachazo:2014fwa, Strominger:2017zoo}.
-In particular, the analysis \cite{DELPHI:2005yew, DELPHI:2007nmh, DELPHI:2010cit} is based on the Leading Power (LP) term of order $1/\omega_k$ in Low's soft theorem \cite{Low:1958sn}, where $\omega_k$ is the energy of the photon with soft momentum $k^{\mu}$.
+Surprisingly, the theoretical description of soft photon emission spectra employed so far relies only on the leading-power (LP) eikonal approximation, which corresponds to terms of order $1/\omega_k$ in Low's soft theorem \cite{Low:1958sn}, where $\omega_k$ is the energy of the photon with soft momentum $k^{\mu}$.
 The corresponding soft photon bremsstrahlung cross section at LP reads

 where $\alpha$ is the electromagnetic constant and $d\sigma_H$ denotes the differential non-radiative cross-section depending on the $n$ hard momenta $p_i^{\mu}$ of the incoming and outgoing charged particles.
 The sign of $\eta=\pm1$ is equal (opposite) to the sign of the electric charge of the final (initial) states.